johanley/anne-of-green-gables-editions/about-this-branch.md

-# Anne of Green Gables Editions
+# Anne of Green Gables: Editions

-This <em>master</em> branch contains only empty stub files for the chapters of the novel.
+The 1908-LCP-4th branch is for the 4th impression of the original 1908 L. C. Page edition.
+It was printed in September, 1908.

-Each edition will have its own specific branch.
+I would prefer to have the first impression, but that doesn't seem to be available on the web anywhere.
+There are likely a few corrections made between the 1st impression and the 4th impression.

-New branches can be made starting with empty stub files.
+The <a href='https://archive.org/details/cu31924013243963/page/n9/mode/2up'>copy-text</a> is from archive.org.